cheshire-cat-ai/docs/mkdocs/index.md

 [Large Language Models](conceptual/llm.md) (LLM).
 You can develop your custom AI architecture to assist you in a wide range of tasks.

-_TODO explain the main process of conversation between the Cat and the user_

 The Cheshire Cat embeds a long-term memory system to save the user's input locally and it answers knowing the context of previous conversations.
 You can also feed text documents in the Cat's memory system to enrich the agent's contextual information and ask it to